dwighthubbard/python-dlipower/README.txt

 powerswitch that allows managing the web power switch from python programs.
-When run as a script this acts as a command line utilty to manage the DLI Power switch.
+When run as a script this acts as a command line utility to manage the DLI Power switch.

 SUPPORTED DEVICES
 This module has been tested against the following